 The Peer Assessment for Chief Executive (PACE IV) certification established by the OSFM is a desired qualification.
 Certified Fire Chief status may be achieved through the California Office of the State Fire Marshal (OSFM) by acquiring a PACE IV certification, holding a chief officer rank for a minimum of one year and completing the application process described in the training manual.
 The certification requirements are described in the State Fire Training Procedures Manual.

 Oath of Office

-This policy establishes the oath of office for all sworn personnel and select members of this district.
+This policy establishes the oath of office for all Board of Directors and sworn personnel of this district.

 102.2 OATH OF OFFICE